netdata/netdata/docs/contributing/style-guide.md

 commit](https://github.com/netdata/netdata/commits/master) in the GitHub repository_.
 For Netdata Cloud, documentation must reflect the _current state of [production](https://app.netdata.cloud).

-### Informational hyperlinks
+### Informational links

-Every hyperlink should clearly state its destination.
+Every link should clearly state its destination.
 Don't use words like "here" to describe where a link will take your reader.

 |                 |                                                                                           |
 |-----------------|-------------------------------------------------------------------------------------------|
 | Not recommended | To install Netdata, click [here](/packaging/installer/README.md).                         |
 | **Recommended** | To install Netdata, read the [installation instructions](/packaging/installer/README.md). |

-Use hyperlinks as often as required to provide necessary context.
+Use links as often as required to provide necessary context.
 Blog posts and guides require less hyperlinks than documentation.
+See the section on [linking between documentation](#linking-between-documentation) for guidance on the Markdown syntax and path structure of inter-documentation links.

 ### Contractions